(You’re reading Part 2. Click here if you wish to read Part 1.)

 Monitoring the traffic flow of vessels in freshwaters is an innovative concept that enables the river management to track, regulate and limit the number of kayaks, canoes, rafts, and any other type of transportation floating on the waters.

-Utilizing the Oracle Autonomous Database technology, the high-tech company Instrumentation Technologies developed the River Sentinel (RiSe), a system for vessel monitoring powered by solar energy and designed to work in remote areas to help regulate the watercraft traffic flow where whitewater tourism is present.
+Utilizing the Oracle Autonomous Database technology, the high-tech company Instrumentation Technologies developed a system for vessel recognition powered by solar energy and designed to work in remote areas to help regulate the watercraft traffic flow where whitewater tourism is present.

 How it Works

-The Vessel Monitoring System runs on hybrid (cloud-edge) computing
+The Vessel Recognition System runs on hybrid (cloud-edge) computing

 The advantages of hybrid (cloud-edge) computing compared to cloud computing: